 History of the American Chestnut

-More than a century ago, nearly 4 billion American chestnut trees were growing in the eastern U.S. They were among the largest, tallest, and fastest-growing trees.
+More than a century ago, nearly four billion American chestnut trees were growing in the eastern U.S. They were among the largest, tallest, and fastest-growing trees.
 The wood was rot-resistant, straight-grained, and suitable for furniture, fencing, and building.
-The nuts fed billions of birds and animals.
+The nuts fed billions of wildlife, people and their livestock.
 It was almost a perfect tree, that is, until a blight fungus killed it more than a century ago.
 The chestnut blight has been called the greatest ecological disaster to strike the world’s forests in all of history.

 The American chestnut tree survived all adversaries for 40 million years, then disappeared within 40.